BayonetArch/zsh-style-termux/README.md

 > After changing shell, restart Termux and verify with `echo $SHELL` or `echo $0`

 **3. Clone and install**
+if your default shell is `zsh` you can clone and run the install script
 ```bash
 git clone https://github.com/BayonetArch/zsh-style-termux.git
 cd zsh-style-termux